Welcome to Volume 6 of Executed to Suppress His Message.

 Think About This

-In each and every one of these passages, mah·as·ār’ (the tithe) refers to agricultural products.
+Carefully note how in each and every one of the above passages, mah·as·ār’ (the tithe) refers to agricultural products.
+None of these biblical passages mention money or earned income.

 3 — Exploited Scriptures